Old Glory DC: History

-Major League Rugby (MLR) announced on May 15, 2018, that an MLR expansion team would begin play in Washington, D.C., by the 2020 season and confirmed the team in November 2018.
+Major League Rugby announced on May 15, 2018, that an expansion team would begin play in Washington, D.C., by the 2020 season and confirmed the team in November 2018.
 On February 6, 2019, the team name was announced as Old Glory DC.
 On March 28, 2019, the Scottish Rugby Union announced that it had purchased a minority interest in the team.

-Old Glory DC moved to Segra Field in Loudoun County, Virginia, for the 2021 season.
-The team will return to Segra Field for the 2022 season.

 After losing seven matches in a row to start the 2022 season, Old Glory DC announced the immediate departure of head coach Andrew Douglas on March 29, 2022.
-At the time of his departure, he was the longest-tenured head coach in MLR, having joined for the 2019 exhibition season before the first MLR season in 2020.
+At the time of his departure, Douglas was the longest-tenured head coach in MLR, having joined for the 2019 exhibition season before the first MLR season in 2020.
 He left with a 10-17-1 overall MLR record and a 37.5% winning percentage.
-Three days later, on April 1, Old Glory DC announced that former NOLA Gold head coach Nate Osborne would serve as an interim head coach for the remainder of the season while the team conducts a search for a permanent replacement.
+Three days later, on April 1, Old Glory DC announced that former NOLA Gold head coach Nate Osborne would serve as an interim head coach for the remainder of the season while the team conducted a search for a permanent replacement.

 On October 31, 2022, Josh Syms was announced as the new head coach.
+On May 15, 2023, it was announced that Syms would leave at the end of the season to coach forwards for the Italian team Zebre Parma.
+Several weeks later, Old Glory made the playoffs for the first time in franchise history.
+On July 7, 2023, the team announced the hiring of Simon Cross as head coach to replace Syms.

+In June 2023, the team announced Earth, Wind & Fire bassist Verdine White and businessman Paxton Baker had become minority owners.

+In the 2024 season, Old Glory began play at the Maryland SoccerPlex, a sports complex in Germantown, Maryland.
+That season, Old Glory made the playoffs for the second time in franchise history.

+Stadium

+The team played their exhibition and inaugural campaigns at Cardinal Stadium on the campus of Catholic University of America.
+In 2021 they moved to Segra Field in Leesburg, Virginia.
+The team played three seasons at Segra Field and on September 6, 2023, it was announced that the team would move to the Maryland SoccerPlex in Germantown, Maryland the following season.

 Sponsorship

 Roster

-The Old Glory DC squad for the 2023 Major League Rugby season is:
+The Old Glory DC squad for the 2025 Major League Rugby season is: